-Since Local Government Authorities are not under the Crown and can not copy under the Statutory Government Licence, they are required to purchase a licence to copy and share information.
+Since Councils are not under the Crown and can not copy under the Statutory Government Licence, they are required to purchase a licence to copy and share information.

 This includes, for example: